ANSSI-FR/MLA/README.md

 # Display the content of a file in the archive
 mlar cat -k receiver.mlapriv -p sender.mlapub -i my_archive.mla etc/os-release

-# Convert the archive to a long-term one, removing encryption and using the best
+# Convert the archive into a long-term format, primarily for archival purposes.
+# Below operation also removes encryption and applies
-# and slower compression level
+# the highest (but slowest) compression level.
 mlar convert -k receiver.mlapriv -p sender.mlapub -i my_archive.mla -o longterm.mla -l compress -q 11

 # Create an archive with multiple recipients and without signature nor compression